youngd24/ThinClient/Wyse/7000/README.md

 You have to go into this remembering these things were made in like 2015/2016 and targeted the average corporate "task worker" user for virtual desktop computing.
 As a result the base units don't have much in the way of video.
 It has a DVI connector, marked as (1) and a DisplayPort next to it, marked as (2).
 So, it'll do two monitors but you'll have to mix DVI and DisplayPort to do it.
 Weird.

 I've read that the 7020 had additional options for video, apparently in a daughter card, that could drive up to 4 monitors though I've never seen one like this.
 2 ports would be helpful if being used as a workstation but for most headless embedded/dedicated use cases the DVI port will generally be sufficient and go unused.
+Additional video details are [here](https://www.dell.com/en-uk/work/shop/wyse-endpoints-and-software/wyse-7000-series-thin-clients-high-performance-virtual-desktop/spd/wyse-z-class).

 ## Storage

 I'm speaking here on the 7010, that I have my hands on, but from what I have read it shares the same storage options as the 7020.
+Side note: the "cloud desktop" versions do not come with an MLC flash disk.

 There is an onboard 2.5" SATA MLC flash chip, the original ones were made by Apacer and come in various sizes from 8 to 64GB.
 A laptop 2.5" SSD will **NOT** fit inside without major modifications.
 I would leave that alone and just buy a used one off eBay if need be.
 For most embedded/dedicated type operations, such as Home Assistant, 64GB, or even 32GB, is adequate.
 I'm writing this right now on the 7010 with a 32GB MLC flash chip running Ubuntu.